 Colesbourne Park – the Elweses’ are snowdrop cultivators extraordinaire and their gardens are consequently open on weekends in snowdrop season in February and early March.

 Sudeley Castle – a Victorian glovemaker’s re-creation of a castle on this historic site previously destroyed by Cromwell.
-(Free for HHA members.)
+Expensive, but free for HHA members.

 Batsford Arboretum – 50 acre arboretum containing over 1,500 trees, established in the 1880s by the Redesdale family and home to the Mitford girls during the Great War.
 The arboretum was considerably developed under the Wills family’s ownership between the 1960s and the 1980s, recycling the tobacco fortune organically in a sense, before being turned over to the charitable Batsford Foundation in 1984.

 Cotswold Motoring Museum – it’s astonishing to find this brilliant museum in Bourton-on-the-Water.
 Run by the Civil Service Motoring Association it contains a substantial toy collection in addition to the main motor-car exhibition.

 Cheltenham Racecourse – we are about 15miles (or 24km) and a 30 minute drive from the home of National Hunt racing and “The Festival”.

 The Cotswolds provide great walking and cycling opportunities and Turkdean is well placed for both.